lydiatnguyen/Moon/_posts/2017-07-31-INLS161-Assignment-5.md

 The video footage is from a music video called <a href="https://www.youtube.com/watch?v=SVagGGIsqtI" target="_blank">Astronaut</a> by Sido and Andreas Bourani.

-I'd also like to thank John!! and Friedrich Nietzsche for "Thus Spoke Zarathustra", which kept me going throughout the end of the semester.I
+I'd also like to thank John!! and Friedrich Nietzsche for "Thus Spoke Zarathustra", which kept me going throughout the end of the semester.

-For more music like his, I recommend <a href="https://www.youtube.com/watch?v=UKftOH54iNU" target="_blank">Stromae</a>.